jvrck/buildkite-stuff/MacSetup/README.md

 ## Configure the agent

 The agent needs to be configured with your Buildkite agent token.
-You can find your agent token on the [Buildkite Agents page](https://buildkite.com/organizations/<ORG_NAME>/agents).
+You can find your agent token on the Buildkite Agents page **https://buildkite.com/organizations/<ORG_NAME>/agents** .

 The configuration file is located at the following location:
 `/opt/homebrew/etc/buildkite-agent/buildkite-agent.cfg`